mikeAdamss/tidychef/README.md

 > :warning: This software is a **work in progress**.
 Documentation thus far can be viewed at: https://mikeadamss.github.io/datachef/datachef.html#datachef

-Datachef is a pet/passion project to create a ground up rewrite and extension of the functionality of https://github.com/sensiblecodeio/databaker
+Datachef is a pet/passion project to create a ground up rewrite and extension of the functionality of https://github.com/sensiblecodeio/databaker.

-Databaker is a great tool, but it's getting a bit old and is wrapping some libraries that are now depreciated, making interoperation with other data related tools (notably pandas) quite challenging.
-There's also a lot of functionality I want to add that will be difficult it not impossible to add to the existing codebase.
-This includes things like docstrings, type hinting, api documentation and auto completion that have become much more the expected standard since databaker was first envisioned.

-As much as possible I will support backwards compatibility with databaker scripts, likely with via importing a compatibility module (i.e wrap what will look and act like the databaker api around the datachef api).

-The api signature will be extremely familiar to anyone familiar with databaker, though under the hood the code will be completely different, working in a much more modular and easily extensibly/configurable way.

-There will also a be significant amount of additional functionality to deal with more complex use cases than were orginally envisioned or considered for databaker.

-_Note - this page will be replaced with a more standard "this is what the software does" README when datachef is closer to release.
-If you're reading this we ain't there yet._
+## Makefile

+A `Makefile` is included to streamline some recurring developments tasks.
+Running a naked `make` from the command line will display a simple help menu.

+_Note: Mac/Linux have Make by default, windows as I understand it would require a bit of work._

+## Building Documentation

+API documentation is build automatically with [pdoc](https://pdoc.dev/) then supplemented with static assets from `_docs`.

+This is done automatically on git merge and can be done locally (for previewing changes) via the included `Makefile`.